Remodeling in NYC? Familiarize yourself with every aspect of a full apartment renovation timeline.

 Full apartment renovation timelines differ based on the specifics of each individual project and a realistic renovation timeline consists of numerous parts.

-Inevitably, clients are curious about timelines.
-The first question we typically get in the consultation process is, “so, how long will this renovation take?”
+Inevitably, clients are curious about renovation timelines .
+One of the first questions we typically get in the consultation process is, “so, how long will this renovation take?”
 Fair enough.

 The planning phase is especially vital prior to a full renovation of an apartment due to the large amount of moving parts.
 At Gallery, as a turnkey design-build firm, we take great pride in fully streamlining the renovation process for our clients.
 The planning phase includes the following: